LCBA's "Bee Team" volunteers remove colonies from structures and swarms from property in Lewis County, Washington.

 When you see a swarm, it won't likely be there much longer than a couple of hours: scout bees will be seeking a permanent home for the colony.
 Since many members of our Bee Team have full time jobs, they may not be able to reach your swarm in time to capture it, so call as soon as you can!

-Above, comb extracted from a barn wall near Winlock; below, Onalaska bees recoup honey from comb extracted from the crawl space in which they'd taken up residence.
+Below, Onalaska bees recoup honey from comb extracted from the crawl space in which they'd taken up residence:

 To see a YouTube video by the Centralia Chronicle featuring Norm and other Bee Team members removing a colony from the historic Salzer Valley Schoolhouse in Centralia, WA on July 19, 2009, click here.